protolambda/forkdiff/README.md

     globs:
       - "hello/world/greeter.go"  # list files of which the patches should be included
       - "hello/util/*"  # use file globs to include multiple files
+      - "hello/util/*[!_test].go"  # you can ignore things with globs too
     sub:
       - title: ""  # titles are optional
-        description: "This fork tests the modifications to `greeter.go`"
+        description: "This fork tests the modifications to `greeter.go` and utils."
         globs:
           - "hello/world/greeter.go"
+          - "hello/util/*_test.go"
       - title: "modifications to hello/printer"
         description: "The `printer` package prints greetings"
         globs: